Production Fixed Horizon Planning with Python

 Your customers send purchase orders with specific quantities to be delivered at a certain time.

-Production planning is used to minimize the total cost of production by finding a balance between minimizing inventory and maximizing the quantity produced per setup.
+Production planning is used to minimise the total cost of production by balancing between minimal inventory and maximum quantity produced per setup.

 If you prefer to watch, have a look at the video version of this article